 McIntire School of Commerce

 For all courses numbered 3000 and above, advance approval is required.
 Community Scholars may not register for courses numbered from 3010 – 3060.
 Official/unofficial transcripts, including transcripts from UVA, must be submitted with the Class Registration Form for Community Scholar, at least two weeks prior to the start of classes.
 The SCPS Registrar will submit transcripts and forms to the Commerce School for the Dean’s approval and instructor signature.

 School of Engineering & Applied Science

 Registrations are handled directly through School of Engineering & Applied Science and not through SCPS.
 Contact 434.924.3072

 Community Scholars may only register for certain NUIP courses.
 Please check with the School's Registrar, Travis Boyd (434.243.2178 or email@example.com

 ), for eligible options.
 After securing instructor's signature/email approval, please secure the signature/email approval of the School's Registrar.

 The University reserves the right to not enroll an individual based on class size or lack of prerequisite education.

-High school and home school students may register in one course per term, after meeting all eligibility requirements.
+Academically advanced high school juniors and seniors may be granted permission to register in one course per term, after meeting all eligibility requirements.
 First-time high school and home school students must complete an interview and/or attend an orientation session.

 Requirements for High School Students